Russian activists detained at protest for free assembly

 For several years, a movement called Strategy 31 has called protests on the last day of every month that has 31 days to draw attention to what opponents of President Vladimir Putin say is Kremlin suppression of the right to free assembly.

-A law passed in 2012 increased fines for organizers and protesters deemed to have violated the rules, part of what Putin's critics say is a crackdown on dissent accompanying his return to the presidency for a six-year term in May.
+A law passed in 2012 increased fines for organisers and protesters deemed to have violated the rules, part of what Putin's critics say is a crackdown on dissent accompanying his return to the presidency for a six-year term in May.

 The Strategy 31 protests are separate from the opposition protests that followed Putin's party's win in December 2011 parliamentary elections which critics said was marred by fraud and which brought tens of thousands of people into the streets.